 Depending on who they’re meant for, project deliverables can be classified as internal or external.
 Internal deliverables are typically created for use within the web design teams and in support of the project output.

-In other words, internal deliverables help make the development process run smoother and keep the business afloat.
-Some examples include budget reports, software tests, technical reference documentation, resource availability reports, and more.
+Internal deliverables help make the development process run smoother and keep the business afloat.

 Examples of Project Deliverables in Web Design